-The demonstrable need, the proven benefits of similar initiatives in other sectors and the fall off/reductions in attendance by Fire and Rescue Service personnel in generic and executive leadership courses in Higher Education Institutes.
+There is a clear demonstrable need for a be-spoke leadership programme for Fire and Rescue Leaders, both political leaders and senior managers.
+The proven benefits of similar initiatives in other sectors and the fall off/reductions in attendance by Fire and Rescue Service personnel in generic and executive leadership courses in Higher Education Institutes are clear indications of this need.